 The Court will consider the facts in this report and any facts that you the bankrupt may present at the hearing.
 Once the Court considers all the facts, they will make a decision as to what, if any, conditions that must be met before you can be granted a discharge.
 Once these conditions are met, you will be discharged from your bankruptcy.

-Debts that are not included from Discharge
+Debts that are not included in Discharge

 When you are discharged from your bankruptcy, you are then released from any legal obligations regarding the unsecured debts covered within your bankruptcy.
-Note that there are certain debts that a bankruptcy does NOT release you from your obligation to pay.
+Note that there are certain debts that bankruptcy does NOT release you from your obligation to pay.
 Debts that are excluded are,